How to Visit the Coral Coast on a Budget

 Shops and Markets in Sigatoka

-Get out and explore the nearby towns of the Coral Coast!
-The hub of the Coral Coast is Sigatoka, full of locally-run stores and the Sigatoka Market.
-The market is a must-do, not only to see the array of tropical fruit, vegetables and seafood but to mingle with the friendly locals and stallholders.
-Local buses are cheap to get to and from Sigatoka, otherwise, enquire if your resort operates a shuttle service.
+More ways to get outside of your resort are by visiting the nearby towns.
+The hub of the Coral Coast is Sigatoka, which is full of craft stores and the Sigatoka Market.
+The market is a must-do, not only to see the array of tropical fruits and vegetables but also to mingle with the friendly stallholders.
+Local buses and taxis are a cheap way to get to and from Sigatoka.
+Otherwise, inquire if your resort operates a shuttle service.

 Sigatoka Sand Dunes